unicef/project-connect-daily-check-app/README.md

 It can be installed on a user device (such as a computer or laptop) and configured easily to send daily internet connectivity information to a database.
 It utilizes the Network Diagnostic Tool (NDT), developed and maintained by Internet 2 and hosted by Measurement Lab (M-Lab).

-Giga uses GigaMeter to measure school connectivity, sending daily internet connectivity information to Project Connect, helping Giga create an accurate picture of a school’s network quality over time.
+Giga uses GigaMeter to measure school connectivity, sending daily internet connectivity information to Giga Maps, helping Giga create an accurate picture of a school’s network quality over time.
 It was developed in partnership with Ericsson.

 <h3><a id="project-objective" class="anchor" aria-hidden="true" href="#project-objective"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"></path></svg></a>
 Project Objective</h3>